HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2024

-- Full Copyrights.
+- Full copyrights.
 You (the client) own the photos.
-This is great when you want to use the photos for commercial purposes.
+This is great when you want to use photos for commercial purposes.
 Example: print them on t-shirts/postcards/calendars/posters you sell or a massive national billboard campaign you are about to launch.
 Price: PREMIUM – Photographers will charge you a premium price as they are giving away the copyrights to your business.

-- Specific Platform rights + industry-exclusive rights + perpetual time rights.
-Photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( Photographer will NOT sell the same photo to your industry competitors) and give you perpetual time rights (unlimited time to use the image).
-On this agreement, you cannot sell the photo or use the photo as the main element on product/service you are aiming to sell.
-Price: HIGH – Photographer will charge you high price as we are giving you the right to use the image at any point in time.
+- Specific platform rights + industry-exclusive rights + perpetual time rights.
+The photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights (The photographer won’t sell the same photo to your industry competitors) and give you perpetual time rights (unlimited time to use the image).
+In this agreement, you cannot sell the photo or use the photo as the main element of the product/service you are aiming to sell.
+Price: HIGH – The photographer will charge you a high price as we are giving you the right to use the image at any point in time.

-Emily T. Verified user
+Emily T. ✅ Verified Buyer

 If it is a public holiday, night time or a weekend day, photographers might charge you more.
 If your photoshoot is outdoors, ensure you describe to your photographer your plan in case of bad weather conditions, rain, etc.

 Photoshoot date changes: If you as a client need to change the shoot date a few times, the photographer can include an extra travel expense fee to account for airline change fees.
-Keep in mind that any changes in the original schedule, might increase production level and the re-negotiation of the project across the board meaning the crew would be incurring additional time, so the photographer may include an extra day fee for them to handle the workload.
+Keep in mind that any changes in the original schedule might increase production level and the re-negotiation of the project across the board meaning the crew would be incurring additional time, so the photographer may include an extra day fee for them to handle the workload.

-6. CONFIRM EXACT SHOOTING LOCATION AND ADDRESS DETAILS
+6. CONFIRM THE EXACT LOCATION DETAILS

 7. CHECK HOW CASTING (MODELS) IS SOURCED